 What You Need to Know

-The Canada Premium Bond (CPB) is a safe and secure savings product, issued and fully guaranteed by the Government of Canada, and is the only product available for sale through financial institutions, investment dealers and Customer Service to Canadian citizens.
+- The Canada Premium Bond (CPB) is a safe and secure savings product, fully guaranteed by the Government of Canada.

 How to Redeem